Rudy Lai

 1 updates

-BMW enhances cloud optimization and autonomous driving systems leveraging generative AI and orchestration of AI autonomous agents, led by specialist Gonzalo in machine learning and generative AI frameworks.
+BMW enhanced cloud optimization and autonomous driving AI capabilities leveraging generative AI frameworks and orchestration of autonomous agents, with key contributions from Machine Learning specialists like Gonzalo.

 2025 Q3